-Students in rural areas are therefore disadvantaged on several points compared to their urban counterparts: -access to communication via smartphones and television -the quality of education (lower in rural areas) -the distance to travel to get to school (longer in rural areas) - the obligation to work for young people (almost inevitable in rural areas).
+Students in rural areas are therefore disadvantaged on several points compared to their urban counterparts: -access to communication via smartphones and television -the quality of education (lower in rural areas) -the distance to travel to get to school (longer in rural areas) -the obligation to work for young people (almost inevitable in rural areas).
 Method of identification CECASEM will propose to the local educational authorities to include of beneficiaries all secondary schools in the urban area in the project and will select nine colleges and high schools in the rural area.
 However, the authorities may decide to apply other criteria for the final selection of secondary schools.
-For families of rural producers, the selection will be entructed to the For families of rural producers, the selection will be entrusted to the respective municipal authorities and to CECASEM.
-Then, each selected family will individually decide whether or not to participate in the Selection criteria for project.
-Student beneficiaries in urban and rural areas will be identified by the beneficiaries local partner, based on the following criteria: belleficiaries -young students and young students going to the selected middle or high school generally between 12 and 18 years old. generally seemed as years over For students from rural areas, an additional criterion will be applied.
-This will be the criterion of accessibility to school: the journey time from the city of San Borja to school should not exceed 40 minutes.
-Regarding the selection of families of rural producers, it will be based on three criteria: -have girls and/or boys studying in the selected middle or high schools -produce a surplus of bananas and cassava which will be used for collective trading in these products - to engage jointly and together in the trade of these products.
+For families of rural producers, the selection will be entrusted to the respective municipal authorities and to CECASEM.
+Then, each selected family will individually decide whether or not to participate in the project.
+Selection criteria for Student beneficiaries in urban and rural areas will be identified by the beneficiaries local partner, based on the following criteria: -young students and young students going to the selected middle or high school - generally between 12 and 18 years old.
+For students from rural areas, an additional criterion will be applied.
+This will be the criterion of accessibility to the school: the journey time from the city of San Borja to the school should not exceed 40 minutes.
+Regarding the selection of families of rural producers, it will be based on three criteria: -have girls and / or boys studying in selected middle or high schools -produce a surplus of bananas and cassava which will be used for collective trading in these products - to engage jointly and together in the trade of these products.
 No additional criteria will be applied in the selection of young female beneficiaries.
-However, in all beneficiary groups, attention will be paid to women as they are the main victims of human trafficking, regardless Mathad of involving of their age.
-Method of involving beneficiaries The beneficiaries are at the very heart of the project, which is implemented exclusively for the improvement of their situation.
-They belleficiaries will, therefore, be fully committed to it. will, therefore, be fully committed to it.
-In urban and rural areas, the voluntary participation of students in activities will be strongly encouraged and women will be given priority. and the second priority.
+However, in all beneficiary groups, attention will be paid to women as they are the main victims of human trafficking, regardless of their age.
+Method of involving The beneficiaries are at the very heart of the project which is beneficiaries implemented exclusively for the improvement of their situation.
+They will therefore be fully committed to it.
+In urban and rural areas, the voluntary participation of students in activities will be strongly encouraged and women will be given priority.

 Urban and secondary school teachers who have already participated in the previous project will also be actively involved in this new project.
 This participation will be even stronger since teachers from rural areas will also be involved.

-Families of producers in rural communities will also be very involved since they will be involved in all stages of the project, in particular the collection of products from different communities, their transport to La Paz or Trinidad, and the sale of products on the La Paz or Trinidad markets.
+Families of producers in rural communities will also be very involved since they will be involved in all stages of the project, in particular the collection of products from different communities, their transport to La Paz or Trinidad and the sale of products on the La Paz or Trinidad markets.